LazyPotato02/Angular-Exam-2024/README.md

      cd backend
      ```

-   -Change the db ip adress in index.js to your db ip adress
+   - Change the db ip adress in index.js to your db ip adress

    - Install dependencies and start the server:
      ```bash